 Staff students and single course enrollment students (not staying in the dorms or eating at the cafeteria) are required to pay a minimum of one third of their fees upon registration.

 Students who pay annual room, board, tuition, and fees in advance by check, cash, or wire transfer are entitled to a 3% discount on tuition only.
-Credit card payments do not qualify for discounts.
+Credit card payments do not qualify for discounts, unless paid through Populi.